send-to/sendto/ReadMe.md

 * User enumeration is possible by numeric id, and there are no restrictions on who can send you files - neither is particularly desirable - perhaps consider using email as unique identifier and namespace for users?
 * A few usability notes from Matthew - Readme should be updated, zip file for binaries should be named appropriately.
 * Times are shown in UTC - I rather like this but can see that others might prefer a local time.
-* Full paths for files sent are recorded if absolute paths are given - this is a bug - only the enclosing folder should be zipped.
 * The sender username should be set by the user (ideally they should be prompted for it) - this ties in with signing above.